wkumari/draft-vandergaast-edns-client-subnet/README.md

    to the network specified by the FAMILY, ADDRESS and SCOPE NETMASK fields, as detailed below.
 Note that the additional and authority sections from a DNS response message are specifically excluded here.
+   Any information cached from these sections MUST NOT be tied to a network.

-   If another query is received matching the entry in the cache, the resolver will verify that the FAMILY and ADDRESS that represent the client match one of the networks in the cache for that entry.
+   If another query is received matching the name and type of an entry in the cache, the resolver will check whether the FAMILY and ADDRESS of the client matches one of the networks in the cache for that entry.

-   If the address of the client is within any of the networks in the cache, then the cached response MUST be returned as usual.
-If the address of the client matches multiple networks in the cache, the entry with the highest SCOPE NETMASK value MUST be returned, as with most route-matching algorithms.

-   If the address of the client does not match any network in the cache, then the Recursive Resolver MUST behave as if no match was found and perform resolution as usual.
-This is necessary to avoid sub-optimal replies in the cache from being returned to the wrong clients, and to avoid a single request coming from a client on a different network from polluting the cache with a sub-optimal reply for all the users of that resolver.